 "Yuuta..?"
 A soft voice asks, a lithe palm resting upon his shoulder.
 "Are you...crying?"
 Yuuta looks up at Mari, wiping his snotty nose and forcing himself to his feet.

 "It's all my fault," he sobs.
 "Everyone else is dead, Mari.
 Dead!
 I'm just so glad that you made it through.
-But I should've...I could've…" He hiccups and falls, leaning into her side.
+But I should've...I could've…" He hiccups, leaning into her side.
 Mari sighs and strokes his luscious hair.
-It is those gravity-defying, multicolor locks, cursed to blow forever in a nonexistent wind, that mark him as a Chosen (more commonly referred to as an unpaid intern among the Brotherhood initiates, but I digress).
+It is those gravity-defying, multicolor locks, cursed to blow forever in a nonexistent wind, that mark him as a Chosen (or an unpaid intern according to the Brotherhood, but I digress).

 "Oh, I know so," Mari replies, taking several steps back and allowing Yuuta to regain his footing.
 "I am the one that killed the rest of our party and set the building on fire after all."

 "Yes, it was I!"
-Mari proclaims, tugging on the hood of her robe to cast her face in a dramatic shadow.
+Mari proclaims, the hood of her robe casting her face in shadow.
 Yuuta gasps.
-With her face disguised and that oddly familiar looking staff in hand, she does look exactly like the leader of the Eclipse Society!
+With her face disguised and that oddly familiar staff in hand, she does look exactly like the leader of the Eclipse Society!
 "And my plans have nearly come to fruition!
-With the College of Mages destroyed, all that is left for me is to set light to the Great Pyre and cleanse this filthy world from the anals of history!"
+With the College of Mages destroyed, all that is left is to set light to the Great Pyre and cleanse this filthy world from the anals of history!"